lloydshark/aws-clojurescript-lambda/README.md

 ## Motivation

 There's a lot of information to absorb about clojurescript / node / lambda / tooling etc.
-Unfortunately given this is an area where there has been much progress it is an area where many blog posts and other sources of information can sometimes be misleading or contradictory.

 I created this project to demonstrate the above features in a single working codebase.